 Cost vs. Value.

 Yes, the Edison Forged wedges cost a bit more than the mass-produced cast wedges that fill the retail displays.
-(They're about the same price as those companies' stock forged irons.)
-But if you ordered the top selling cast wedge with our shaft and our grip, custom built to your specs, you would be paying over $200.
+(But they're about the same price as those companies' stock forged irons.)
+Did you know that if you ordered the top selling cast wedge with our shaft and our grip, custom built to your specs, you would be paying over $200?